mauromltn/mauromltn/README.md

 # Hi there, I'm Mauro 👋🏻

-I'm a passionate student of software development, dedicated to creating websites and iOS applications.
-While I'm still completing my academic journey, I am actively learning and expanding my skills through projects.
-Currently, I am following the [Front-End Engineer](https://www.codecademy.com/learn/paths/front-end-engineer-career-path) and [iOS Developer](https://www.codecademy.com/learn/paths/ios-developer) career paths on Codecademy to further enhance my expertise in both web and iOS development.
+I'm a passionate software developer focused on building modern web experiences.
+After completing my studies in computer science, I'm now sharpening my skills through real-world projects and by following Scrimba courses.
+I’m currently working with **Next.js**, **TypeScript**, and **TailwindCSS**, building tools like Cinemood and CompilaDoc.
 If you'd like to know more about me, feel free to visit my [website](https://mauromontane.tech).

 ## 🔨 Tools: